barakbarlevi/RT-Ballistic-Analyzer/README.md

 path: rt_sendDetection/V180.asc
 period_ns = 15695067.264
 ```
-Only when running in a real-time arm environment is `rt_priority used`, and then its default value is:\
+Only when running in a real-time arm environment is `rt_priority` used, and then its default value is:\
 `rt_priority = 80`\
-Setting real-time attributes is commented out in `rt_sendDetection/rt_sendDetection.c`, and can be uncommented when needed.
+Setting real-time attributes occurs only when the `ARM_TARGET` macro is defined.
+This can be done using GCC's -D option during compilation.

 > **🔔 Attention**
 > If no trajectories are visualized on the first try, please remove Primary_Controll.kml from Earth, reinsert it and run the commands from steps 3,4 again.\